 Into the Wild is the most potent movie on this list because, first, it's based on a true story, and second, it's unbearably tragic.

-Poetically narrated by Jena Malone, Into the Wild is a passionate account of Chris’ life, who decides to cut and run from society as soon as he graduates school.
+Poetically narrated by Jena Malone, Into the Wild is a passionate account of Chris's life, who decided to cut and run from society as soon as he graduated school.

 But his extremes prove to be too much.
 On the brink of death, he writes down his final revelation: "Happiness is only real when shared."